‘The Flash’ Season 3 New Villain Offers Shocking Savitar Reveal In Episode 18

 — Screen Rant (@screenrant) March 24, 2017

-Fans are already coming up with theories and the most popular one so far is that Savitar is the Future Flash.
+Fans are already coming up with theories, and the most popular one so far is that Savitar is the Future Flash.
 Fans point to the message from Barry 40 years in the future and Savitar stating “I am the future, Flash,” which some The Flash theorist perceive as a double entendre if this is true, Barry is going to be in a battle with his future self.

 “One of our best villain reveals was Reverse-Flash and we’re always trying to live up to that, and I really think that this is on par with that.
 Without giving away too much, fans are going to be shocked.
 I was shocked when I found out.
 I was wondering how they could do it and make it work and keep it a secret, but I think fans are going to be really surprised.
 You won’t see it coming.”